For a long time I found myself preparing sermon outlines on my iPad and then having to convert my notes into the traditional printed paper format.

 “If you are going to preach from an iPad, you have got to do it boldly.”
 [Tweet this]

-As I said earlier, preaching with an iPad was a little scary for me at first.
-But if you are going to preach with an iPad, you’ve got to so confidently, not nervously or thinking that something will go wrong.
+As I said earlier, preaching with an iPad was a little scary for me at first, but you know sometimes you’ve just got to take a leap of faith and stick it out. make the commitment you’re going to see it through and do it confidently, not nervously or thinking that something will go wrong.

 It always makes me laugh that if I lose a page or get them mixed up – it’s my fault.